But you said your last assignment was to memorize the names of all of them.’

 Even Jesus said, “you are gods.”

 Naming isn’t about repairing.
 It’s about remembering, awakening.
-It’s not a tin can affirmation.
+Not a tin can affirmation.
 It’s a truth as deep as the roots of a thousand year old oak tree, stirring and vibrating and discernible only to those who take the time for communion.
 You get to the heart of it through intentional presence.
 Then possibility unveils itself, and action shapes, and you are true— witnessing the universe within, witnessed in turn by the universe outside of you.

 Then you can witness others.
 And when you see them, you can never go back to the laziness and hatred of generalization.
 You understand why it’s important to say their names.
 You see the significance in a single star or a grain of sand, a single life lived or taken.